omer-priel/NewWorld/README.md

 # New World

 New World is just my own World.<br />
-And i hope that this engine will contain all the consepts that real<br />
+And I hope that this engine will contain all<br />
-game engine need.<br />
+the consepts that a real game engine need.<br />

 ![Logo](Resources/Logo/Logo128.png)